 Approximately 2 million US children are extremely obese.
 Some of these kids have obesity-related conditions such as Type 2 diabetes, sleep apnea, and liver disease that could prematurely end their lives by age 30.

 In a case involving a 12 year old girl weighing 400 pounds the state placed her in foster care where she received three balanced meals a day and a snack or two and moderate excercise.
-She lost 130 pounds after a year in foster care.
+She lost 130 pounds after a year in foster care training process.
 State intervention is not always necessary.
 Another medical journal article discussed a story about a 440 pound 16-year-old girl who developed breathing problems due to her excess weight.
 After spending time in the hospital and nearly losing her life the family made lifestyle changes and the girl lost 100 pounds.

 Health care providers are required to report at risk kids to the government.
 Is this fair to parents?
 Do we really want our government to tell us how to raise our kids?
 I disagree with Wednesday’s article in the Journal of the American Medical Association.
 I have always believed that parents need to show a good example for their children and teach them how to lead a healthy lifestyle.
 But I also believe that our freedoms and liberty are important too.